Stats and Summaries

 The CBP Snapshot provides a general overview of CBP leadership, mission sets, basic statistics and more.

-In accordance with the Federal Digital Government Strategy and the Department of Homeland Security Metrics Plan, CBP.gov is now making available PDF copies of our Google Analytics monthly Web Metrics reports for its primary website.
+In accordance with the Federal Digital Government Strategy and the Department of Homeland Security Metrics Plan, CBP is providing the following web metrics with regards to its primary website, www.cbp.gov.